Dhritirajkalitacolab/nigellidine-ftsz-drug-discovery/README.md

 # Nigellidine-FtsZ Structure-Based Drug Discovery

 **Status:** In progress
-**Workflow:** ADMET and toxicity screening -> molecular docking and validation -> mammalian-tubulin selectivity counter-screen -> molecular dynamics -> energetic and experimental validation
+**Workflow:** ADMET and toxicity screening -> molecular docking and validation -> mammalian-tubulin selectivity counter-screen -> molecular dynamics -> MM-GBSA binding-energy estimate -> experimental validation (pending)

-A computational investigation of *Nigella sativa* alkaloids against *Staphylococcus aureus* FtsZ.
-The project follows the staged workflow recorded for the project: compounds are first screened for predicted drug-likeness and toxicity, then evaluated by validated docking, counter-screened against mammalian tubulin, and finally examined by a corrected 100 ns molecular-dynamics simulation.
+A computational investigation of three *Nigella sativa* alkaloids against *Staphylococcus aureus* FtsZ: the indazole alkaloids nigellidine and nigellicine, which are rare in nature and little investigated, and the isoquinoline alkaloid nigellimine.
+Compounds are first screened for predicted drug-likeness and toxicity, then evaluated by validated docking, counter-screened against mammalian tubulin, examined by a corrected 100 ns molecular-dynamics simulation, and assessed with an MM-GBSA binding-energy estimate.

 > **Lead candidate:** Nigellidine
 > **Reserve candidates:** Nigellicine and Nigellimine